My Guide To Scotland

 You know it’s Summer when:

-Scots drive around in their cars with the windows open wide and the heaters on.
+Scots drive around in their cars with the windows open wide and the heaters on maximum.

-Acres of scaffolding suddenly appear on Scotland’s many historic buildings and gift and craft shops mysteriously appear from thin air.
+Acres of scaffolding suddenly appear around Scotland’s proliferation of historic buildings.
+Gift shops and craft shops mysteriously appear from thin air.

 Outdoor pursuits such as cycling become extremely popular in the summer months in Scotland